jessicacosta07/jessicacosta07/README.md

 ### Welcome!
 I'm Jessica
 -----

-Master's student in Computer Science
+Master's student in Computer Science at UFV

-Graduated in Information Systems
+Graduated in Information Systems at IF Sudeste MG - Campus Juiz de Fora

-Electronics Technique
+Electronics Technique at IF Sudeste MG - Campus Juiz de Fora

 I seek to improve my knowledge on the following topics: Programming, Machine Learning and Cloud Computing.